-(a) Review of the Group's operating environment - A forward and backward looking analysis of the Group's operating environment and business activities is conducted in order to identify various threats in the business and operating environment including regulatory changes and implication on the business; Operating

-(b) Risk and control self-assessment (RCSA) review - The RCSA conducted by the various business and process owners are reviewed to identify existing and emerging risk factors;

-(c) Review of internal control and audit reports - Reports of Internal Control and Group Internal Audit (GIA) are reviewed to identify observed lapses, vulnerabilities and trend in the control environment;

-(d) Interviews - Interviews are conducted with key process owners to obtain/validate the material risks embedded in their functions.

-(e) Material risk assessment workshop - A workshop is held with key stakeholders (management and key process owners) in attendance.
-This serves to validate the material risks already identified as well as the controls in place for managing such risks.
+- (a) Review of the Group's operating environment A forward and backward looking analysis of the Group's operating environment and business activities is conducted in order to identify various threats in the business and operating environment, including regulatory changes and implication on the business; - (b) Risk and Control Self-Assessment (RCSA) Review The RCSA conducted by the various business and process owners are reviewed to identify existing and emerging risk factors; - (c) Review of Internal Control and Audit Reports Reports of Internal Control and Group Internal Audit (GIA) are reviewed to identify observed lapses, vulnerabilities and trend in the control environment; - (d) Interviews Interviews are conducted with key process owners to obtain/validate the material risks embedded in their functions. - (e) Material Risk Assessment Workshop A workshop is held with key stakeholders (management and key process owners) in attendance.
+This serves to validate the materials risks already identified as well as the controls in place for managing such risks.

-Risk assessment
+Risk Assessment